Top 10 Reasons to Drive an EV in Cape Town in 2026

 Solar Integration

-If you have or plan to install solar panels, coordinate your EV charging installation to maximize solar charging benefits.
-Many Cape Town installers specialize in integrated solar + EV charging systems.
+If you have or plan to install solar panels, coordinate your EV charging installation to maximise solar charging benefits.
+Many Cape Town installers specialise in integrated solar + EV charging systems.

 Smart Charging Features